 2. Getting the Right Principle Agreed

-It would help if you then began looking at the landlord and tenant's goals to shape the right turnover rent clauses and basis, as each situation is very much different.
+It would help if you began looking at the landlord and tenant's goals to shape the correct turnover rent clauses and basis, as each situation is very different.

 Landlords may well want a minimum fixed rent still for at least some income in difficult times and the ability to benefit from more prosperous times.